ChristianLempa/cheat-sheets/README.md

 # Cheat-Sheets

 These are my Cheat-Sheets I use for various projects, tools and technologies.
-They are separated in sections like [DevOps Tools](https://github.com/xcad2k/cheat-sheets/tree/main/devops), [Infrastructure](https://github.com/xcad2k/cheat-sheets/tree/main/infrastructure), [Cybersecurity](https://github.com/xcad2k/cheat-sheets/tree/main/cybersecurity), and much more.
+They are separated in sections like Tools, Infrastructure, Cybersecurity, and much more.

 I created them as free resources to be used in your specific use cases.
 If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my YouTube Channel: [The Digital Life](https://www.youtube.com/channel/UCZNhwA1B5YqiY1nLzmM0ZRg).